menghaohan/COVID19USFlows/README.md

         `-- ...
 ```

+A description of all attributes in the database is shown below:
 geoid\_o - Unique identifier of the origin geographic unit (census tract, county, and state).
 Type: string.
 geoid\_d - Unique identifier of the destination geographic unit (census tract, county, and state).
 Type: string.
 lat\_o - Latitude of the geometric centroid of the origin unit.
 Type: float.